 In addition to its benefits, Northpointe Bank does have some downsides worth considering:

-- Lack of transparency: Northpointe provides very little information about its home equity products.
-It doesn’t disclose interest rates, repayment terms, loan amounts or qualifications for borrowers.
+- Lack of transparency: Northpointe provides some information about its home equity products, but it doesn’t disclose qualifications for borrowers, minimum draw requirements or time to approval.

 - Limited online capabilities: Northpointe doesn’t allow you to complete your loan application online.
 Instead, you fill out an online form that indicates you’d like to speak to a loan officer.